open-guides/og-aws/README.md

 ### OpsWorks Gotchas and Limitations

 - Although OpsWorks will let you work with common Chef recipes when creating your stacks, creating custom recipes will require familiarity with Chef syntax.
+- As of December 2016, OpsWorks is available in all regions except GovCloud (US) and China (Beijing).

 High Availability
 -----------------